Flights cancelled at German airports due to ‘extreme’ conditions

 German state rail operator Deutsche Bahn (DB) has also warned of delays and cancellations due to the freezing conditions.

-The company scrapped several long-distance connections and said the maximum speed for its high-speed ICE trains has been limited to 200 kilometres per hour as a precautionary measure.
+The company scrapped several long-distance connections and limited the maximum speed for its high-speed ICE trains to 200 kilometres per hour on Wednesday as a precautionary measure.

+DB warns Thursday will likely see more services impacted by the extreme weather.